ryoung-sf/utilities_app/README.md

 * Locate the settings page and provide endpoints for redirects and webhooks.
 Follow the guide from zrok.io to enable webhooks and redirects to reach your local server.
     * redirect endpoint: https://YOUR_ZROK_SHARE/authorizations/receive
     * webhooks endpoint: https://YOUR_ZROK_SHARE/webhooks/utility_api
 * Grab your api token from the settings page and add it your secrets.
-This application user rails credentials.
+This application uses rails credentials.
 * Also grab your webhook secret.
 It's located on the settings page as well.
 This is necessary to confirm that the webhooks that are received and processed are from UtilityAPI and not a malicious actor.
 * Store your tokens/secret via Rails Credentials below:
     * `utility_api_token: YOUR_UTILITY_API_TOKEN`